Main

 Corporate Staff Corporate Staff Human resources development We will place the Mitsui & Co. global group's diverse pool of competent individuals into the right positions at the right time and cultivate and utilize business management talent.
 Cultivate personnel who can take on global group management and facilitate change and growth.

-• We have implemented the Global Training Program (dispatching 159 employees to 30 countries in FY Mar/2023).
+We have implemented the Global Training Program (dispatching 209 employees to 30 countries).

 • GOOD HEALTH AND WELL-BEING

-Corporate Staff Corporate Staff Health management,Occupational Health and Safety We will develop workplace environments in which employees can continue to work healthily and safely, without falling into patterns of chronic overwork, so that they can fully demonstrate their capabilities and continue to strengthen the competitiveness of the Mitsui & Co. group.
+Corporate Staff Corporate Staff Well-being We will develop workplace environments in which employees can continue to work healthily and safely, without falling into patterns of chronic overwork, so that they can fully demonstrate their capabilities and continue to strengthen the competitiveness of the Mitsui & Co. group.
 Steadily promote occupational health and safety and health management throughout the global group.

-• Percentage of employees undergoing stress checks in FY Mar/2022: 90% or higher.
+3. Percentage of employees undergoing stress checks: 90% or higher (Non-consolidated).

 Build an organization with integrity